Last updated on November 18th, 2021

 As it has been mentioned, even an asymmetrical design can appear to be balanced.
 In this case, the designer deliberately creates the imbalance to create a memorable design and to send a specific brand message.
 Here, the design elements are knowingly distributed unevenly for a purpose and one side can appear heavier than the other.

 To achieve balance, the designer adopts some tricks.
 All the smaller elements can be placed on one side.
 Then, to balance them out, a large element can be put on the other side.
-Another trick is that the smaller elements are placed too away from the centre of the design composition.
+Another trick is that the smaller elements are placed too away from the center of the design composition.
 These elements will thus appear further away from the larger element, keeping the visual balance.

 Unlike symmetrical design, the elements in an asymmetrical design are not of the same size.
 They are also not positioned evenly.
 Still, our eyes get some sense of visual balance due to tricky arrangements of the elements.
 Balancing asymmetry is, in fact, one of the first condition to create most designs including website design, which is so crucial to doing business today.

 How To Achieve Balance In Your Logo Designs?

 You can achieve balance in your graphic design services including logo design in a number of ways.
 For example, if it has some small areas with vibrant colors then balance it out with neutral colors in the larger areas.
 Similarly, you can think of making a good use of a variety of shapes to balance them out in a design.
 You can also pay attention to the position of the elements to achieve balance.